collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * When you submit the pull request, a box will be checked by default giving (upstream) maintainers the ability to edit the pull request.
 The maintainers do not automatically have permission to edit it.

 <!--
+* Enable follow on commits to be pushed to a pull request (contributor needs to give repo maintainers permission if via fork)
 * Give upstream repository maintainers permission to push follow on commits to a pull request (forked)

 * Checkout to a feature branch)